stat545ubc-2021/functions-marquenis/B1-folder/AssignmentB-1.md

     ## 3 virginica       2.2   3.8  2.97    3   0.322

 Here I used the built-in ‘mtcars’ data set to show that the inputs for the function are strict.
-This data set is tidy data, however the input for “x” was neither a character nor a factor.
+While this data set does not contain body size measured from different treatments, the function is flexible and can work for any data as long as the parameters are followed.
+This data set can work because it is tidy data, however the input for “x” was neither a character nor a factor.
 Even though “cylinders” in cars can be considered categorical, in this data set R has it as a character class.

 ``` r
 box_and_stats(mtcars, cyl, wt)